Holes can be present in the walls of the heart between the upper heart chambers or between the lower heart chambers.

 Atrial septal defects that are very large or located at the edges of the atrial septum usually need to be closed surgically with a patch.

 Children with atrial septal defects need to take antibiotics before visits to the dentist or before certain surgeries (such as on the respiratory tract) for 6 months after closure of the defect.
-These antibiotics are used to prevent serious heart infections called endocarditis Infective Endocarditis Infective endocarditis is an infection of the lining of the heart (endocardium) and usually also of the heart valves.
+These antibiotics are used to prevent a serious heart infection called endocarditis Infective Endocarditis Infective endocarditis is an infection of the lining of the heart (endocardium) and usually also of the heart valves.
 Infective endocarditis occurs when bacteria enter the bloodstream and travel... read more .
 After 6 months, children no longer need to take antibiotics before these procedures.

 Ventricular septal defects

 Children with small ventricular septal defects usually require no treatment.
 However, some smaller VSDs located near the aortic valve can cause the valve to leak (aortic regurgitation).
 If children have aortic regurgitation, doctors usually do surgery to close the VSD and sometimes repair or replace the aortic valve.